 Welcome to the Punch is a 2013 British action drama thriller directed by Eran Creevy, executive produced by Ridley Scott and starring James McAvoy, Mark Strong, David Morrissey, Peter Mullan, Daniel Mays, Johnny Harris, Andrea Riseborough and Jason Flemyng.

-While it initially appears as yet another obsessive detective chases criminal from his past, Welcome to the Punch is actually more complex than this.
-This complexity doesn't, however, intrude on the gun death heavy action.
+While it initially appears as yet another obsessive detective chasing criminals from his past, Welcome to the Punch is actually more complex than this.
+This complexity doesn't, however, intrude on the gun death-heavy action.

 This film contains examples of:

 - Action Film, Quiet Drama Scene: The film relies on this.
 It has spectacular action sequences when it is required like the chase scene at the beginning or the shooting at the disco.
 But there are very quiet intimate moments like the scene in the morgue when Jacob sees his son's corpse.

 - Affably Evil: Jacob Sternwood.
 He is a criminal but has standards.

 - Arrested for Heroism: At the end, Lewinsky is surrounded by his colleagues led by his subordinate Juka Ogadowa having uncovered a massive conspiracy to arm the police, change the government and secure the lucrative contract for police arms and training for a large corporation only to be arrested for a crime he hadn't commit.